 If needed, I can also provide strategies or advice which may help, or direct you to other services or resources that may be of benefit.

-I also provide workshops on wellbeing and performance related topics.
-Keep an eye on the personal development section of the Graduate Research School (GRS) website for workshops which may be of interest.
-I strongly encourage you to attend the GRS Masters or PhD workshops.
+I also provide workshops on well-being and performance related topics.
+Keep an eye on the personal development section of the Graduate Research School (GRS) online portal for workshops which may be of interest.
+I strongly encourage you to attend the workshops for Masters' or Doctoral candidates.

-Visit the personal development section of the GRS
+Visit the Personal Development section of the GRS Online Portal

 The other aspect of my role is providing advice and support to staff who work with postgraduate students.
 Staff are welcome to contact me if there are any concerns about a student’s mental health or wellbeing, or academic performance.